 This module implements a number of Python exceptions you can raise from within your views to trigger a standard non-200 response.

-from werkzeug.wrappers import BaseRequest from werkzeug.wsgi import responder from werkzeug.exceptions import HTTPException, NotFound def view(request): raise NotFound() @responder def application(environ, start_response): request = BaseRequest(environ) try: return view(request) except HTTPException, e: return e
+from werkzeug.wrappers import BaseRequest from werkzeug.wsgi import responder from werkzeug.exceptions import HTTPException, NotFound def view(request): raise NotFound() @responder def application(environ, start_response): request = BaseRequest(environ) try: return view(request) except HTTPException as e: return e

 As you can see from this example those exceptions are callable WSGI applications.
 Because of Python 2.4 compatibility those do not extend from the response objects but only from the python exception class.